-Ellen is one of the founders and directors of Live Art Denmark and takes part in developing and producing all projects of our company.
-Her artistic contributions to the various programs include:
+Ellen is one of the founders and directors of Live Art Danmark and takes part in developing and producing all projects of our company.
+Her personal artistic contributions to our various programs include:

 2014 “Still-life (after Wilhelm Bendz)” for Now and Again